 These fees cover the administrative cost of underwriting and processing your loan.
 They are paid to the lender at closing.

 Part of the underwriting process includes having a third party come up with the fair market value of your property and house.
 This is known as a home or property appraisal.
-It can cost a few hundred dollars but depends on the size of your home and property.
+An appraisal can cost $300-$400 but depends on the size of your home and property.
 It is usually paid for in the days leading up to the day you close on your home.

 If you choose to secure homeowners title insurance (it’s optional), the one-time premium is due at closing.
-It may cost anywhere from $500 to $3,500, according to Zillow, but will depend on the provider.
+The average cost is around $1,000, but can vary greatly depending on the insurer and the property.

 To finance a home, you’re required to secure a homeowners insurance policy.
 Usually, the first year’s premium must be paid as part of your closing costs.

-This fee is based on the purchase price of your home and is paid to the escrow agent who helped with closing the sale.
+This fee is based on the purchase price of your home, the location of the property, and your lender.
+It is paid to the escrow agency that helped with closing the sale.

 Depending on your state, you might be required to hire an attorney to help with the closing process.
 Closing will likely take place at your attorney’s office, so you’ll likely pay the fee on the day you close.
 The fee could be a few hundred dollars or more than $1,000, depending on your location and situation.